 There are two good reasons to do this exercise.
 One is that straight lines minimize the confusion that arises when you cross over from normal to reversed controls.
 When you fly in circles, reversing your controls in your brain happens at weird and unpredictable times.
 My method makes the control reversal point very predictable, so you always know which way to steer.
 The other equally important reason is that your goal is to learn to fly the airplane rather than simply react to it.
 Most new RC pilots chase their planes around the sky, even if they don’t know that’s what they are doing.
 The plane drifts to the left…. oh, let’s fly over here for a while.
 Then it comes back…. well, I could fly behind my head I guess.
 That’s how I used to fly, and I didn’t get over it until I started teaching others.
 If you’re teaching yourself you need skills as soon as you can get them, so stick to your flight plan and make the plane do what you tell it to do.
 This is probably the most important piece of advice you will ever receive as an RC pilot.
 I could go on all day making this point, but I like to keep these articles short and concise, so just remember how important it is to be the plane’s pilot instead of just chasing it around.
 Make a plan, and make it happen.

 For the beginner, the landing run can be integrated into the back-and-forth basic flight training pattern that I just told you about.
 Identify your runway and stand at the downwind end of it.
 Launch the plane and fly away from and toward yourself until you’ve had enough.
 Then land your plane on one of the “away” passes.
-If you have people around you telling you not to stand at the end of the landing area, congratulations.
+If you have people around you telling you not to stand on the runway, congratulations.
 It means that you have somebody to teach you to fly.
 Otherwise, it should be no problem to stand wherever you want.